National Health Center Week 2025: An Advocacy Guide for Providers

-“Community health centers have encountered many changes in their 54-year history,” Dr. Yee says.
-“Over the years, they have expanded services, adopted new quality standards, and implemented new technologies to meet the needs of their patients.
+“Community health centers have encountered many changes over the years,” Dr. Yee says.
+“They have expanded services, adopted new quality standards, and implemented new technologies to meet the needs of their patients.
 Health centers will continue to be drivers of health equity, especially in times of crisis.”

-Dr. Ron Yee, Chief Medical Officer of the National Association of Community Health Centers (NACHC)
+Dr. Ron Yee, former Chief Medical Officer of the National Association of Community Health Centers (NACHC)

 One of the key advocates in that initial effort was Dr. H. Jack Geiger, who, as a young doctor studying in South Africa, observed how a local, community-based health model improved health outcomes for those most in need.
 His work, along with the work of many others, led to the first two community health centers being funded in the US in 1965 and 1967.

-National (Community) Health Center Week has been celebrated for over 30 years; this year’s event takes place August 9-15, 2021.
+National Health Center Week (NHCW) has been celebrated for over 30 years; this year’s event takes place August 3-9, 2025.
 It’s an opportunity to shine a light on the health disparities that still exist in America today, and how a community-based healthcare model can help address those disparities.

 To learn more about the importance of America’s community health centers, and how you can help advocate for them, read on.